Gilded Age: The South

-The South remained heavily rural and was much poorer than the North or West.
+The Southern United States remained heavily rural and was much poorer than the North or West.
 In the South, Reconstruction brought major changes in agricultural practices.
 The most significant of these was sharecropping, where tenant farmers "shared" up to half of their crop with the landowners, in exchange for seed and essential supplies.
 About 80% of the Black farmers and 40% of White ones lived under this system after the Civil War.
 Most sharecroppers were locked in a cycle of debt, from which the only hope of escape was increased planting.
 This led to the over-production of cotton and tobacco (and thus to declining prices and income), soil exhaustion, and poverty among both landowners and tenants.